Key takeaways

 - The dog should be given omeprazole for the prescribed duration, even if all the symptoms improve.

-- To work best, omeprazole should be given to the dog on an empty stomach.
+- For best results, omeprazole should be given to the dog on an empty stomach.

 - The best time to give a dose is in the morning, about 30 minutes before the dog eats their first meal.

-- If the dose causes nausea, vomiting, or appetite loss, try giving the dose with food.
+- If the dose causes nausea, vomiting, or appetite loss, try giving future doses with food.

 - If you don’t know how to give a dog a tablet, ask a veterinary technician at the vet’s office to demonstrate.